How to Create Awesome Book Displays

 - Play with angles and diagonals, if you have the shelf space and can get the books to remain upright.

-I don’t remember who set up these specific displays, but I’ll just say it was probably one of my aforementioned coworkers.
+I don’t remember who set up these specific book displays, but I’ll just say it was probably one of my aforementioned coworkers.
 They are REALLY good at what they do!
 I will also note that we have a graphic designer who works at the library and creates our display signage, but this is not required to create a quality display.

-At the end of the day, the best displays are thoughtful and intentional.
+At the end of the day, the best book displays are thoughtful and intentional.
 If you put consideration into what goes on display and how those items are arranged, your patrons will take notice too.

 Got any other good display ideas?
 Let us know!